 • identify and exchange good practices contrasting early school leaving suitable to be applied in the participating countries and ready to experiment and further develop at a wider international level.

-A manual as final deliverable of the project will include situation studies and good practices for combating early school leaving and for promoting school attendance.
+A manual as final deliverable of the project will include situation studies and good practices about combating early school leaving and promoting school attendance.
 It will be available on-line for free beyond the project’s lifetime.

 In order to produce this tool the project foresees the following mobility activities:

-1. Transnational seminar of youth workers with the aim to share and exchange good practices
+1. Transnational seminar for youth workers aiming to share and exchange good practices.

-2. One-month job shadowing period at a partner organisaitons
+2. One-month job shadowing period in a partner organisations.

-3. Final seminar of youth workers in order to evaluate the experience and to develop the contents of the manual.
-The last day of the seminar will be open for discussion with the public (stakeholders).
+3. Final seminar for youth workers in order to evaluate the experience and to develop the contents of the manual.
+The last day of the seminar will be open to discussion with the public (stakeholders).

-Besides the professional development of youth workers dealing with the issue of ESL and school attendance in general the project will result in the enlarged capacity of the participating organisations and in the development of quality youth work offered by other actors in the field (especially of the ones working with early school-leavers and students at risk of school drop-out), in the strengthened European dimension in the participating organisations and their enlarged network, and most importantly in the identification of good practices addressing the topic and applicable at international level.
+Besides the professional development of youth workers dealing with the issue of ESL and school attendance, the project will result in the enlarged capacity of the participating organisations and in the development of quality youth work offered by other actors in this field (especially of the ones working with early school-leavers and students at risk of school drop-out).
+Moreover, the project will strengthen European dimension in the participating organisations and their enlarged network, and most importantly it will promote the identification of good practices addressing the topic and applicable at international level.